 - Batteries are not supposed to be changed

 - Some user report dead batteries out of the box

-Let’s start with the obvious: the flexible stethoscope design makes for easy reading in tight spaces.
+Let’s start with the obvious: the flexible stethoscope design of the air gauge makes for easy reading in tight spaces.

 While it may have a simple design, the Longacre is extremely accurate and well-built; it gets the job done and keeps coming back for more.

-- Flexible stem makes it easier to take readings in tight spaces
+- Flexible valve stem makes it easier to take readings in tight spaces

 - Great customer service from the manufacturer